Back to Home PageBack to Home Page

 Jane LaFazio (San Diego Watercolor Society)

-Steven Churchill (La Jolla Art Association)
+Steven Churchill (Art of Photographer, formally La Jolla Art Association)

+For a list of Current members and past members please see our volunteer page.
+We have over 120 committee members who work project by project.
 Our committee is continually expanding.
 If you would like to participate in the development of SDVAN, please e-mail Patricia Frischer at patricia@sdvisualarts.net

 We believe that the Visual Arts Network will: